rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/cve_2020_1472_zerologon.md

 ### Windows Server 2019

-First, set the machine account password to the empty value
+First, exploit the vulnerability to remove the machine account password by replacing it with an empty string.

 ```
 msf6 > use auxiliary/admin/dcerpc/cve_2020_1472_zerologon